The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 Tickets & visitor tips

-For general impressions, tips, directions etc. for the Imperial treasury, check the main Schatzkammer page.
+For ticket info, general impressions, visitor tips, directions etc. for the Imperial Treasury, check the main Schatzkammer page.